DISHDevEx/aEye/README.md

 trim_into_clips(video_list, interval) -> Splits the video into X second clips, sends all these clips to output folder.

-split_on_frame(video_list, frame) -> Given a specific frame, start the video there, removes any preceding frames.
+trim_on_frame(video_list, frame) -> Given a specific frame, start the video there, removes any preceding frames.

-split_num_frames(video_list, start_frame, num_frames) -> Given a start frame and the amount of frames that a user wants " to copy, splits the video to all of the frames within that frame range.
+trim_num_frames(video_list, start_frame, num_frames) -> Given a start frame and the amount of frames that a user wants " to copy, splits the video to all of the frames within that frame range.

 crop_video_section(video_list, start_x, start_y, width, height) -> Create a width x height crop of the input video starting at pixel values"\
 start_x, start_y and sends the smaller video to the modified file.

 blur_video(video_list, blur_level, blur_steps) -> Adds the blur_level amount of blur blur_steps amount of times to a video

+set_bitrate(video_list, desired_bitrate) -> Sets the bitrate at which the video will re-encode to

+change_fps(video_list, new_framerate) -> Sets the framerate at which the video will re-encode.
+Note, reducing the bitrate in comparison to the original will result in a loss of some i/b frames, but the output duration will remain the same.
 ```

 All Extract Utility: